jtablesaw/tablesaw/docs/userguide/tables.md

 ### Import data

 Tablesaw can load data from character delimited text files (including CSV and Tab-separated files), from streams, and from any data source that can create a JDBC result set.
-As this includes essentially all relational databases, most of the world’s structured data in can be loaded without a prior transformation.
+As this includes essentially all relational databases (and many non-relational ones), most of the world’s structured data in can be loaded without a prior transformation.

 #### Import from a CSV file

+You can load a table from a CSV file by providing the file name.

+    Table t = Table.read().csv("myFile.csv");

+This simple method supplies default values for a number of parameters like the type of the separator character.
+See [Importing data](https://jtablesaw.github.io/tablesaw/userguide/importing_data) for other options and more detail.

 ## Displaying data